arushisharma17/NeuroX/README.md

 ### Use Cases for TCP

 TCP is suitable for applications requiring reliable data delivery, such as web browsing, email, and file transfers.
+These applications need to ensure that all data is received accurately and in order.

 ### UDP (User Datagram Protocol)